Published on: February 6, 2025

 url = url + "/forms"

-This can be bypassed by setting the URL to something like /welcome?forms
+This can be bypassed by setting the URL to something like /welcome?forms, effectively bypassing the filter.

-page, where your XSS payload will execute.To exfiltrate cookies or other sensitive information via the XSS payload, you can use a webhook (e.g., RequestBin) to capture the data.
+welcome page, where your XSS payload will execute.To exfiltrate cookies or other sensitive information via the XSS payload, you can use a webhook (e.g., RequestBin) to capture the data.

 Surprised there was only 1 solve on this.
 I figured I made this too easy for a medium challenge.
 Making this challenge was fun tho :P